buluma/ansible-role-bootstrap/README.md

     - role: robertdebock.bootstrap
 ```

-Also see a [full explanation and example](https://robertdebock.nl/how-to-use-these-roles.html) on how to use these roles.

 ## [Role Variables](#role-variables)

-These variables are set in `defaults/main.yml`:
+The default values for the variables are set in `defaults/main.yml`:
 ```yaml
 ---
 # defaults file for bootstrap